nquanbao/Horiseon-project/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+    I like to design a webpage.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+    This is my homework assignment.
 - What problem does it solve?
+    I was given a starter code in a folder called Develop, which I'll modify to complete the challenge.
 - What did you learn?
+    I learned how to create a repository, clone it on my local computer, change and run the code, load it to github and deploye the webpage.
 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.